-- Command entry, e.g. using the keypad on the local user interface of the device - Check password ⇒ access rights - Check switching mode (interlocking activated/deactivated) ⇒ selection of deactivated interlocking status. - User configurable Interlocking checks - Switching authority - Device Position Check (scheduled vs. actual comparison) - Interlocking, Zone Control (logic using CFC) - Interlocking, System Interlocking (centrally, using SICAM) - Double Operation (interlocking against parallel switching operations) - Protection Blocking (blocking of switching operations by protective functions) - · Fixed command checks - Internal process time (software watch dog which checks the time for processing the control action between initiation of the control and final close of the relay contact) - Configuration in Process (if configuration is in process, commands are denied or delayed) - Equipment enabled as output (if an piece of equipment was configured, but not configured to a binary input, the command is denied) - Output Blocking (if output blocking has been programmed for the circuit breaker, and is active at the moment the command is processed, then the command is denied) - Module hardware error - Command in Progress (only one command can be processed at a time for one piece of equipment, object-related Double Operation Block) - 1-of-n check (for multiple allocations such as common contact relays it is checked if a command procedure was already ininitiated for the output relays concerned).
+- Command entry, e.g. using the keypad on the local user interface of the device - Check password ⇒ access rights - Check switching mode (interlocking activated/deactivated) ⇒ selection of deactivated interlocking status. - · User configurable Interlocking checks - Switching authority - Device position check (setpoint vs. actual comparison) - Interlocking, zone controlled (logic using CFC) - Interlocking, system interlocking (centrally, using SICAM) - Double operation (interlocking against parallel switching operation) - Protection blocking (blocking of switching operations by protective functions) - · Fixed command checks - Internal process time (software watch dog which checks the time for processing the control action between initiation of the control and final close of the relay contact) - Setting modification in process (if setting modification is in process, commands are denied or delayed)

+- Operating equipment enabled as output (if an operating equipment component was configured, but not configured to a binary input, the command is denied) - Output Block (if an output block has been programmed for the circuit breaker, and is active at the moment the command is processed, then the command is denied) - Module hardware error - Command in Progress (only one command can be processed at a time for one piece of equipment, object-related Double Operation Block) - 1-of-n check (for multiple allocations such as common contact relays it is checked if a command procedure was already ininitiated for the output relays concerned).